 The Atlanta Airport felt strikingly clean and cool, the first real air conditioning I’d felt in months.
-As I stepped through the gate into the flourescently lit, Starbucks scented terminal, I became uncomfortably aware of my appearance.
-I looked and smelled like a foot, hair messy and matted, skin tan and leathery.
-My clothes and duffle bag were marked by dust and dirt.
-My torn sandals were hanging by a thread.
-Not quite mentally prepared to return home to the states, (I had run out of money and had to end my travels), a slight resentment washed over me as I followed the herd towards the long line for Customs.
+As I stepped through the gate into the flourescently lit, Starbucks scented terminal, I became suddenly and uncomfortably aware of my appearance.
+I looked and smelled like a dirty foot, hair messy, skin leathery-tan.
+My clothes and duffle bag were marked up by dust and dirt, and my sandals were hanging by a thread.
+Not quite mentally prepared to return home to the states, (financial limitations brought an abrupt stop to my travels), a slight resentment washed over me as I followed the herd towards the long line for Customs.

 You know that feeling you get when you’re about to have a less than pleasant interaction with an authority figure?
 Like getting pulled over for speeding and you just know you’re not getting out of the ticket?
-Or trying to use a fake ID as a teenager, and you just sense that the doorman isn’t buying it?
-That’s how I felt as I approached the always intimidating Border Control desks and the stern looking Customs Officer at the end of my line.
+Or trying to use a fake ID as a teenager, and you just sense that the doorman isn’t going to buy it?
+That’s how I felt as I approached the always-intimidating Border Control desks and the stern looking Customs Officer at the end of my line.
 I watched him as he curtly interrupted travelers mid-sentence.
 I almost admired his staunch commitment to frowning.
-I wondered if he was a sociopath, if that was the only way someone could not return a smile to a friendly traveller.
-As I studied his actions, I inferred that I - a 25 year old woman, clearly not your most conservative looking gal, and clearly traveling alone - would have little in common with this white, southern, 70-something-year-old Border Patrol Officer.
-I carried with me a yoga mat and youthful idealism.
-He carried a clipboard with a white-knuckle grip, a subtle air of pretentiousness, and a not so subtle affinity for his position of power.
+I wondered if he was a sociopath, if that was the only explanation as to how you would not return a smile to a friendly human.
+As I studied his actions, I inferred that I - a then 25 year old woman, clearly not your most conservative looking gal, and clearly traveling alone - would have little in common with this white, southern, 70-something-year-old Border Patrol Officer.
+I carried with me a yoga mat and a scent of youthful idealism (a blend of palo santo and body odor).
+He carried a clipboard with a white-knuckle grip, a subtle air of pretentiousness, and a not-so-subtle pride for his position of power.

-The line moseyed along as I smoothed out my hair, as though that would help me appear like I valued the same things as this Border Patrol Officer - things like 401k's and regular showers.
+The line moseyed along as I smoothed out my hair, as though that would help me appear as though I held some of the same values as this Border Patrol Officer - things like pensions and using the term “riff raff” and taking regular showers (indoors, with soap!)
 As I approached the front of the line, I smiled sweetly, but not too much.
-I was called up and immediately asked where I was coming from.
-Nervous but not sure why, I responded shakily.
+I was called up and the officer asked where I was coming from.
+Nervous but not sure why, I responded sort of shakily.

 “Guiones, the North West coast of Costa Rica, for about a month.
 Then I travelled around for a few weeks. ”

 I’m not sure why I didn’t say what I was actually in Costa Rica to do, which was to complete a yoga teacher training.
 I’m not sure why I didn’t describe my trip as the responsible, education and career goal oriented venture that it was intended to be.
-Instead I told him what it truly ended up being, not just a business venture, but an all-out adventure.
-Cringe-worthily cheesy but true, this was my “Eat Pray Love,” an impulse-driven, transformational quarter life soul search - a destructive shattering of my steady, routine filled life, in trade for one of passion and necessary newness.
+Instead I told him what it truly ended up being, not just a business venture, but a professional, spiritual, emotional, self discovery-filled venture.
+Cringe-worthily cheesy but true, this was my “Eat Pray Love,” a somewhat impulse driven, yet intuitively goal oriented, transformational quarter life soul search.
+It was both a destructive shattering of my steady, routine filled life, in trade for one of passion and necessary newness.

 This didn’t go over well with Officer Eyebrows.
 The brow continued to furrow with steadfast vengeance.
 I could feel his judgment, (hatred, maybe?) for what and who he thought I was.
 Then the question came; the gut wrenching gem of this whole interaction:

 “Your father let you travel to South America alone?”
 He asked, Southern drawl and all, reiterating his lack of approval and confirming my fear that this was not going to go well.
 I decided against correcting him that Costa Rica is actually in Central (not South) America.
-All things considered, I figured I’d let him have this one.
+Weighing the pros and cons of the situation, I figured I’d let him have this one.

 Ironically enough, the least free I had felt in months was in this very moment, the moment I returned home.
-I’d returned from a poverty-stricken, third world country to the overly abundant, “land of the free,” my place of birth and citizenship, where I was, by this authority figure's standards, not allowed to travel as an adult without my father’s permission.
+I’d come from a poverty-stricken, third world country to the overly abundant, “land of the free,” my place of birth and citizenship, where I was, at least by Officer Eyebrow’s standards, not allowed to travel as an adult without my father’s permission.
 My home country was frigidly air conditioned, unnaturally lit, and alarmingly unwelcoming.

-But instead of speaking with my inner voice, I played the game.
-I attempted to tell him what I assumed he’d want to hear, which was something between parasol-twirling passivity and a blissful receptivity to mansplaining.
+But instead of speaking with my inner voice, I tried to play the game.
+I attempted to tell him what I assumed he’d want to hear, which was something between parasol-twirling passivity and a blissful receptivity to his mansplaining.
 I decided though, that I’m a white woman of privilege and lucky to travel at all, even with this hiccup at Borders.
+I can afford to deal with this microaggression.
 I mumbled some combination of a nervous giggle and an “oh, you know, let’s-brush-this-off-and-move-on” sort of declamation.

 As I expected, he looked down and shook his head (just at me and my whole existence, I’m assuming), marked something on my boarding pass, and the Officer behind his desk promptly directed me to a separate, private room.
-There I was told to sit and wait, in this “No Exit”-esque space of anxiety.
+There I was instructed to sit and wait, in this “No Exit”-esque white walled room.

 I felt guilty even though I’d done nothing wrong.
-I felt scared even though I was supposed to be home, safe.
+I felt a bit scared, even though I was supposed to be home, safe.
 I felt awkwardly aware of the fact that I was white, and that this would maybe, or likely, be a different experience if I were a person of color.
-I felt wildly out of place and unwelcome home to the “Land of the Free.”
+I wondered about that feeling, was it guilt?
+Gratitude?
+In the “Land of the Free,” I felt wildly unwelcome, and more than anything, sort of sad to be home.

-The truth was, though, something had been nagging in me to get out and explore.
-I had always done everything right, for the most part, often blindly following directions.
-I did well in school, went to a good college, got internships that turned into jobs, friends that turned into family, boyfriends that turned into partners.
+The truth was, though, something had been nagging in me to get out of all of it.
+My whole life I had always done everything right, for the most part, often blindly following directions and allowing everyone else to take up space in the room before I did.
+I was always a decent student, went to a good college, got internships that turned into jobs, friends that turned into family, boyfriends that turned into partners with plans.
 I stayed put.
 I was nice to people.
 I worked hard.
-I was exhausted always, which our culture (-at least the Northeast-) treats as a sign of success.
-But I knew something was missing.
-Something in me needed to leave and travel and see what’s up outside of our country and outside of my box-checking, comfort-zoned life.
+I was exhausted always, which our culture treats as a sign of success.
+But I knew something was missing, and my gut wouldn’t let me forget it.

-I did know that I loved meditation, and always have.
-After college I got deeper and deeper into yoga.
-I loved what it did for my mental health, and how it made me feel like myself, even when I didn’t feel like that in other parts of my life.
-I loved the metaphors in the poses and how the sequences told stories.
+Unsure of what that gut feeling was, I did know that I loved meditation, and always have.
+After college I got deeper and deeper into practicing yoga.
+I loved what the poses, and especially the breathing, did for my mental health.
+I loved how it made me feel like myself, especially when I didn’t necessarily feel that in other parts of my life.
+I loved the metaphors in the poses, how they symbolized real life situations off the yoga mat, and how the sequences told stories.
 I loved how yoga created a visual representation of my brain and habits.
-I loved how it made me calmer, more focused, and more aware of things outside the yoga studio.
-I wanted to explore that, and grow and share and teach it.
+I loved how it made me calmer, more focused, and more aware of things in every part of my life.
+I wanted to explore that, and grow and share and teach it and keep learning from it.
 I wanted to feel always how I felt when I was in that yoga, compassion and clarity-filled headspace.

 When I told people about my plans to quit my job and go to Costa Rica, the reactions I received were varying.
 Most at least pretended to be supportive, but many seemed to give backhanded compliments, insinuating that I was privileged, spoiled, or reckless, despite my “bravery” and “admirable courage” for “following my heart.”

-Some were encouraging or resentful, I couldn’t often tell which:
+Some were either encouraging or resentful, I couldn’t often tell which:

 “Wow, how brave of you for following your dreams so impulsively!”